Cobberdog Fact Sheet

-BUT they are watching you all the time, like they did with their siblings, weighing up your weaknesses and strengths.
-And if you don't provide firm and consistent guidelines regarding what you expect from them the roles will quickly be reversed until they are training you!
+They are watching you all the time, weighing up your weaknesses and strengths.
+And if you don't provide firm and consistent guidelines regarding what you expect from them when they are young, the roles will quickly be reversed until they are training you!

 1. Always walk through a doorway or gateway first.
 Guide your puppy by using the leash at first, with the instruction - name first then "WAIT".
-Walk through the door or gate then 'invite' the puppy to come through.
+Walk through the door or gate then 'invite' the puppy to come through using its name and the invitation 'come on'.
 Follow up with praise but not too effusive!
 Remember that praise is for encouragement or appreciation, After all, you EXPECT your position of pack leader to be respected.
 (Don't you?)

 2. You and your family eat FIRST.
 In the wild, Leaders of the Pack eat first.
 So your puppy will instinctively relate to this habit.
 Puppy must wait patiently, without begging, until you have finished eating and are ready to feed him.
 If necessary, tether him with a blanket and toy until you are done eating.
 IGNORE any protests.
 But remember to reward with praise if he's been quiet until the end of your meal.

-4. INSIST puppy has all four paws are on the ground BEFORE you prt him.
+3. INSIST puppy has all four paws are on the ground BEFORE you pat him.
 This will instill in his mind that there is no point in jumping up at people because it brings no reward.

 * The ultimate Therapy Dog and family companion, wise and gentle